Sarracenia: Genetics

+Ecology

+Sarracenia pitchers are ecosystems that host a wide variety of species.
+Many are dependent on Sarracenia for survival, e.g., the larvae of Fletcherimyia flesh flies and Exyra moths feed exclusively on Sarracenia pitchers, while the moth Papaipema appasionata feeds exclusively on Sarracenia rhizomes as larvae.

 Range and habitat

 Seven of the eight species are confined to the south-eastern coastal plain of the United States.
 One species, S. purpurea, continues north and west well into Canada.
 The typical habitat is warm-temperate; all Sarracenia are perennial and require a distinct summer and winter.
-A few subspecies or varieties (S. rubra subsp. alabamensis, S. rubra subsp. jonesii, and S. purpurea var. montana) can be found more inland in mountains (e.g. the Appalachian mountains).
+A few subspecies or varieties (S. rubra subsp. alabamensis, S. rubra subsp. jonesii, and S. purpurea var. montana) can be found more inland in mountains (e.g. the Appalachian Mountains).

 Sarracenia tend to inhabit fens, herb bogs, and seasonally wet grasslands.
 These habitats tend to be acidic (low pH) with soil made up of sand and Sphagnum moss.
 Frequently, the soil will be poor in nutrients, particularly nitrates, and often continuously leached by moving water or made unavailable to the plant roots by the low pH.
 The plants gain their advantage from their ability to extract nutrients from insect prey in this mineral-poor environment.
 The plants prefer strong, direct sunlight with no shade.
 Sarracenia habitats in the southeastern Coastal Plain consist primarily of fire-maintained pine savannas, wet prairies, or seepage bogs.
 Without frequent fire (1–3 years), these habitats undergo ecological succession and are quickly invaded by woody shrubs and trees, which eliminate Sarracenia by increasing shade and reducing soil moisture.

 In several cases, carnivorous plant enthusiasts have introduced S. purpurea into suitable habitats outside of its natural range, where it has naturalized.
 Some of these populations are decades old; the oldest known occurrence in the Swiss Jura mountains is around one hundred years old.
 Besides Switzerland, such naturalized populations can be found in Ireland, England (Lake District), Germany (Bavaria, Lusatia) and in Mendocino County along the California coast.